MITgcm/MITgcm/doc/phys_pkgs/gmredi.rst

 There are two parts to the Redi/GM parameterization of geostrophic eddies.
 The first, the Redi scheme :cite:`redi1982`, aims to mix tracer properties along isentropes (neutral surfaces) by means of a diffusion operator oriented along the local isentropic surface.
-The second part, GM :cite:`gen-mcw:90,gen-eta:95` , adiabatically re-arranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.
+The second part, GM :cite:`gen-mcw:90,gen-eta:95`, adiabatically re-arranges tracers through an advective flux where the advecting flow is a function of slope of the isentropic surfaces.

 The first GCM implementation of the Redi scheme was by :cite:`cox87` in the GFDL ocean circulation model.
-The original approach failed to distinguish between isopycnals and surfaces of locally referenced potential density (now called neutral surfaces) which are proper isentropes for the ocean.
+The original approach failed to distinguish between isopycnals and surfaces of locally referenced potential density (now called neutral surfaces), which are proper isentropes for the ocean.
 As will be discussed later, it also appears that the Cox implementation is susceptible to a computational mode.
 Due to this mode, the Cox scheme requires a background lateral diffusion to be present to conserve the